Rokr0k/multiprocessing/README.md

 > - You have to press D when the target is perfectly aimmed.

 ## Draw Part
-> - I made it but I actually don't know what it is.
+> - I made it but I actually don"t know what it is.
 > - You have to press K when notes are passing the long line.
 (Long note available)

 # Level Editing